kubernetes-sigs/lws/keps/820-distributed-preflight-check/README.md

 - Suppression covers only the LWS `RecreateGroup` action.
 Kubelet may continue restarting containers in retained Pods.
-- Retained Pods preserve logs and status but continue reserving scheduled resources, including GPUs.
+- The retained group includes its leader Pod, worker StatefulSet, and worker Pods.
+LWS does not delete or scale those objects after exhaustion.
+Their Pods preserve logs and status but continue reserving scheduled resources, including GPUs.
 - Pod status comes from Kubernetes and the workload.
 A failed init container will usually appear as `Init:Error` or `Init:CrashLoopBackOff`; LWS does not change it to `Completed`.